If you accidentally upgraded the wrong account to Plus or Professional or you want to use your upgraded subscription on a different account you can:

 - Change the email address on the upgraded account to a new email address not currently in use on another Dropbox account.

 - Switch the email addresses of two Dropbox accounts.

 - Merge your files into a single Dropbox account and keep the same email address.

-If you would like to sign in to your Dropbox Plus account with a different and unused email address, change the email address associated with your Dropbox account.
+If you want to sign in to your Dropbox Plus or Professional account with a different email address, change the email address associated with your Dropbox account.

-If the email address you wish to associate with your Plus subscription is already associated with another Dropbox account, you will need to switch email addresses, as explained below.
+If the email address you wish to associate with your Plus or Professional subscription is already associated with another Dropbox account, you will need to switch email addresses, as explained in the next section.

 To switch the email addresses between two Dropbox accounts, you will need a total of three email addresses: one that is currently associated with your Plus account (A), one associated with the account you wish to upgrade to Plus (B), and a placeholder email address (C).

 - Sign in to dropbox.com with your Plus account.

 - Click your avatar at the top right corner of the page to open your account menu.